Why Pursue a Spanish Master's Degree

 Applications are submitted through the UTSA Graduate Application.
 Please upload all required documents (listed below) on your UTSA Graduate Application.
 It is the applicant’s responsibility to ensure completion and submission of the application, a nonrefundable application fee, and all required supporting documents are on file with UTSA by the appropriate application deadline.

-|Required Degree||Bachelor's Degree from a regionally accredited college or university in the United States or have proof of equivalent training at a foreign institution|
+|Required Degree||Bachelor's Degree from an accredited college or university in the United States or have proof of equivalent training at a foreign institution.|

-|Minimum GPA||3.0 (on a 4.0 scale) departments may consider GPA of last 60 semester credit hours|
+|Minimum GPA||3.0 (on a 4.0 scale) cumulative GPA and in undergraduate upper-division coursework in Spanish.
+Departments may consider GPA of last 60 semester credit hours|

 |Transcripts*||Required from all institutions attended; international transcripts must be recorded/translated to English|

-|Credential Evaluation||Required if you have earned university-level credit from foreign institutions, submit an evaluation of your transcripts from Educational Credential Evaluators (ECE) directly from the graduate admission application platform|
+|Credential Evaluation||Required if you have earned university-level credit from foreign institutions.
+Submit an evaluation of your transcripts from Educational Credential Evaluators (ECE) directly from the graduate admission application platform|

-|TOEFL/IELTS Score||550 TOEFL Paper / 79 TOEFL Internet / 6.5 IELTS scores for International applicants (exempt countries)|
+|English Language Proficiency||550 TOEFL Paper / 79 TOEFL Internet / 6.5 IELTS / Duolingo 100|

-|Letters of Recommendation||2 letters demonstrating your academic and personal attributes for success in this program (you will request these through the Graduate Admissions Application; let your recommenders know of your deadline to ensure submissions are on time)|
+|Letters of Recommendation||2 academic or professional reference(s) demonstrating your attributes for successful completion of this program (you will request these through the Graduate Admissions Application; let your recommenders know of your deadline to ensure submissions are on time)|

-|*Unofficial transcripts will be taken into consideration for admissions; however if admitted into the program, you must submit official transcripts to the University.|
+|*Unofficial transcripts will be taken into consideration for admissions; however, if admitted into the program, you must submit official transcripts to the University.|

 Applicants are encouraged to have their admission file completed as early as possible.
-All applications, required documents and letters of recommendation if applicable must be submitted by 5:00 PM U.S. Central Time on the day of the deadline.
+All applications, required documents and letters of recommendation, if applicable, must be submitted by 5:00 PM U.S. Central Time on the day of the deadline.
 Deadlines are subject to change.

-|Completed applications will be reviewed for admission on rolling basis.
+|Completed applications will be reviewed for admission on a rolling basis.
 Decisions generally will be made and sent to applicants within 4 to 6 weeks of receiving the application.|

 UTSA prepares you for future careers that are in demand.
 The possible careers below is data pulled by a third-party tool called Emsi, which pulls information from sources like the U.S. Bureau of Labor Statistics, U.S. Census Bureau, online job postings, other government databases and more to give you regional and national career outlook related to this academic program.